This summarizes installation quickly.

 Install "Bluebell" OBJ8 CSL packages (or, recommended, take this ZIP file version) including the vertical offset files, listed as

 BB_IVAO_vert_offsets_* in the downloads and recommended for the X-IvAp users.
 LiveTraffic can and shall use them, too.
-These files make the aircrafts roll on their wheels on the ground rather than sitting on their belly.
+These files make the aircraft roll on their wheels on the ground rather than sitting on their belly.
 There is some educated guessing as to the vertical offset of models, but still the most accurate way of having them roll on their wheels is the

 VERT_OFFSET Tag in the